45 Metaphors for Leadership

 • Other Ways to Say: Team leader, Head of the crew, Director

-See also 33 Metaphors for Nervousness
+See also 33 Metaphors for Food

 33. Gardener of Minds